nikitavoloboev/ts/readme.md

 ![alt text](http://i.imgur.com/GSKZHXt.png)

-Prezto seems really nice and I really like how fast it seems to be although I really disklike how it has all these extra files that come with it that I still don't fully understandwhat their purpose is and what they do.
+Prezto seems really nice and I really like how fast it seems to be although I really disklike how it has all these extra files that come with it that I still don't fully understand.
 I may try to run zsh without any frameworks and try to get a better understanding of what is done first and what needs what.

 I am planning to also play around with [Hammerspoon](http://www.hammerspoon.org/), mostly for trying out some window management ideas that I have.
 So will add my init.lua here later hopefully.